-- (2) Before proceeding pursuant to subsection (1), the Investigation Committee must be satisfied that the nature of the indictable offence or the circumstances under which the offence was committed give rise to concerns that the Registrant has engaged in - (a) Professional Misconduct, - (b) Conduct Unbecoming a Registrant, or - (c) Incompetent performance of duties undertaken while engaged in the Regulated Practice. - (3) The Investigation Committee may determine the process and procedure for making a determination pursuant to this section of the Bylaws, including determining whether Proceedings are to be conducted - (a) in writing, - (b) in person, - (c) by Electronic Means, or - (d) in any combination of (a), (b), or (c). - (4) The Investigation Committee must, before initiating Proceedings held pursuant to this section of the Bylaws, provide written notice to the Registrant subject to investigation that - (a) action may be undertaken pursuant to section 66(2)(a)(i) of the PGA [Investigations], and - (b) the Registrant may, by a specified date, make written submissions to the Investigation Committee. - (5) The Investigation Committee may hear oral submissions from the Registrant, in the place of or in addition to the written submissions referred to in subsection (4)(b). - (6) Despite subsections (4) and (5) if the Investigation Committee considers it necessary to protect the public interest, the Investigation Committee may initiate Proceedings pursuant to this section of the Bylaws or make an order pursuant to 66(2)(a)(i) of the PGA [Investigations] without - (a) providing notice to the Registrant, or - (b) providing the Registrant with an opportunity to make written or oral submissions to the Investigation Committee. - (7) If the Investigation Committee makes an order to suspend or cancel the registration of the Registrant and, if the Registrant is a Registrant Firm, the Permit to Practice of the
+- or cancel the registration of the Registrant, and if the Registrant is a Registrant Firm, suspend or cancel the Registrant Firm's Permit to Practice. - (2) Before proceeding pursuant to subsection (1), the Investigation Committee must be satisfied that the nature of the indictable offence or the circumstances under which the offence was committed give rise to concerns that the Registrant has engaged in - (a) Professional Misconduct, - (b) Conduct Unbecoming a Registrant, or - (c) Incompetent performance of duties undertaken while engaged in the Regulated Practice. - (3) The Investigation Committee may determine the process and procedure for making a determination pursuant to this section of the Bylaws, including determining whether Proceedings are to be conducted - (a) in writing, - (b) in person, - (c) by Electronic Means, or - (d) in any combination of (a), (b), or (c). - (4) The Investigation Committee must, before initiating Proceedings held pursuant to this section of the Bylaws, provide written notice to the Registrant subject to investigation that - (a) action may be undertaken pursuant to subsection (1), and - (b) the Registrant may, by a specified date, make written submissions to the Investigation Committee. - (5) The Investigation Committee may hear oral submissions from the Registrant, in the place of or in addition to the written submissions referred to in subsection (4)(b). - (6) Despite subsections (4) and (5) if the Investigation Committee considers it necessary to protect the public interest, the Investigation Committee may initiate Proceedings pursuant to this section of the Bylaws or make an order pursuant to subsection (1) without - (a) providing notice to the Registrant, or - (b) providing the Registrant with an opportunity to make written or oral submissions to the Investigation Committee. - (7) If the Investigation Committee makes an order pursuant to subsection (1) to suspend or cancel the registration of the Registrant and, if the Registrant is a Registrant Firm, the

-- Registrant Firm, pursuant to section 66(2)(a)(i) of the PGA [Investigations], the Investigation Committee must deliver the order to the Registrant. - (8) If the Investigation Committee suspends the registration of the Registrant and, if the Registrant is a Registrant Firm, the Permit to Practice of the Registrant Firm, pursuant to section 66(2)(a)(i) of the PGA [Investigations], the Investigation Committee - (a) must determine the length and any conditions of the suspension in its order, and - (b) may amend or rescind an order made pursuant to section 66(2)(a)(i) of the PGA [Investigations].
+- Permit to Practice of the Registrant Firm, the Investigation Committee must deliver the order to the Registrant. - (8) If the Investigation Committee makes an order pursuant to subsection (1) suspending the registration of the Registrant and, if the Registrant is a Registrant Firm, the Permit to Practice of the Registrant Firm, the Investigation Committee - (a) must determine the length and any conditions of the suspension in its order, and - (b) may amend or rescind the order.